Belni22/OCTViewer/README.md

 ## Structure of the repository
 The repository contains the frontend and the backend, which is a FastAPI.
 The FastAPI is responsible for classification.
-The files for the frontend are located in the folder "src" to open the files for the backend, you will find them in the folder "api"
+The files for the frontend are located in the folder "src" to open the files for the backend, you will find them in the folder "api".

 ## Starting the backend
-To configure and start the backend, please read the following readme.
-This is a short guide on how to start the backend.
+To configure and start the backend, please read the following [readme](api/README.md) This is a short guide on how to start the backend.

 ## Starting the frontend
 After you have cloned the Github directory, please proceed as follows: